Posted: Jul 31, 2012 6:07 PM by CJ, The Associated Press

 SAN FRANCISCO (AP) - Nearly 900 firefighters are battling separate blazes burning in rugged terrain in Plumas National Forest, including one fire that is threatening four trailer homes.

-The second fire in the national forest has scorched about 780 acres, or a little more than a square mile.
-That fire, called the Peak Fire, is in a remote area of forest and is not threatening any homes.
+The larger of the two wildfires has consumed about 780 acres, or a little more than a square mile.
+That fire, called the Peak Fire, is a remote area of forest and is not threatening any homes.

-To the south, a wildfire east of Bakersfield, in Sequoia National Park's Bodfish Canyon, is 90 percent contained.
+To the south, a wildfire east of Bakersfield, in Sequoia National Park's Bodfish Canyon, is nearly contained.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 Offensive or inappropriate comments are subject to removal.
 To report a comment, please e-mail us at email@example.com, and include the name of the story and information on the comment.

 Find the lowest gas prices in your area

 Submit your photos to KSBY